 You Gotta Know These Classic American Television Series

 - The Ed Sullivan Show (1948–1971): This long-running CBS variety show occupied the same time slot — Sunday night at 8 pm — for over two decades.
-For most of that time, it broadcast live from what is now called the Ed Sullivan Theater on Broadway, which is currently the home of the Late Show with David Letterman.
+For most of that time, it broadcast live from what is now called the Ed Sullivan Theater on Broadway, which is currently the home of the Late Show with Stephen Colbert.
 Among the characters it bequeathed to American popular culture were a Spanish ventriloquist known as “Señor Wences” and an Italian mouse puppet named Topo Gigio.
 In 1964, the Beatles appeared on the show for three straight weeks, appearances which are credited with launching the “British Invasion” in popular music.

 - I Love Lucy (1951–1957): During its six-season run, I Love Lucy was one of America’s most watched shows.
 It centered on Lucy Ricardo, played by comedian Lucille Ball, and her husband Ricky Ricardo, who was played by Ball’s real-life husband Desi Arnaz.
 The show’s other major characters were the Ricardos’ neighbors, Fred and Ethel Mertz.
 In one of the show’s most famous episodes, Lucy was hired to do a TV commercial for a health tonic called “Vitameatavegamin”; after drinking too much of it, Lucy becomes inebriated and is unable to pronounce the word correctly.